Universal Aspects of Barrier Crossing Under Bias: Theoretical motivation

 An important insight is that the logarithmic relative rate can be written in the form

 In this expression we have introduced two new dimensionful coefficients (with units of force), defined according to

 along with a dimensionless constant $C$.
-Matching the $O(F^3)$ terms in Eqs.~\eqref{EQ:biased-escape-rate} and \eqref{EQ:log-relative-rate} and invoking Eq.~\eqref{EQ:shape-deviation}, we identify $C = 1-\nu + \cdots$, with the elision hiding additional terms that are shape- and temperature-dependent but small; specifically,
+Matching the $O(F^3)$ terms in Eqs.~\eqref{EQ:biased-escape-rate} and \eqref{EQ:log-relative-rate} and invoking Eq.~\eqref{EQ:shape-deviation}, we identify $C = 1-\nu + \cdots$, with the elision hiding additional terms that are shape and temperature dependent but small; specifically,

 The advantage of the rewriting in Eq.~\eqref{EQ:log-relative-rate} is that we have picked out two force scales, $F_T$ and $F_B$, whose magnitude is determined---up to modest renormalization by $\lambda_T$ and $\lambda_{TB}$---by $F_T^{(0)} = 1/\beta x^\ddagger$ and $F_B^{(0)} = \kappa^\ddagger x^\ddagger$.
 Equation~\eqref{EQ:FT-FT-implicit-definitions} implies